Mohamednajdawi/quiz_hub/readme.md

 - **Quizzes**: Generate multiple-choice questions from PDFs or URLs with customizable difficulty (easy/medium/hard)
 - **Flashcards**: Create interactive flashcard sets for memorization
 - **Essay Q&A**: Generate essay questions with detailed answers and key information points
+- **Feedback-Aware Generation**: Automatically reuses the learner's latest quiz/essay feedback so newly generated quizzes, flashcards, and essays target the exact weak topics that were previously missed
 - **AI Chat**: Interactive chat with uploaded PDFs for Q&A sessions

 ### Student Hub